netbox-community/go-netbox/docs/WritableConsolePortRequest.md

 ### NewWritableConsolePortRequest

-`func NewWritableConsolePortRequest(device DeviceRequest, name string, ) *WritableConsolePortRequest`
+`func NewWritableConsolePortRequest(device BriefDeviceRequest, name string, ) *WritableConsolePortRequest`

 NewWritableConsolePortRequest instantiates a new WritableConsolePortRequest object This constructor will assign default values to properties that have it defined,